-Poor clotting also makes internal bleeding more likely.
-This can be caused by a fall or a crush injury.
-Sometimes there is no clear cause, though.
+When blood doesn't clot properly, it can lead to bleeding inside the body too – for instance, following a fall or a crush injury.
+Sometimes there's no clear cause, though.
 Internal bleeding may damage organs, muscle tissue or joints.

 Hemophilia is an umbrella term for several different diseases.
-The most well-known are hemophilia A and hemophilia B. Each form is caused by the lack of a particular protein that helps blood to clot: People with hemophilia A do not have clotting factor VIII (eight), while people who have hemophilia B lack clotting factor IX (nine).
-Hemophilia A is more
+The most well-known are hemophilia A and hemophilia B. Each form is caused by the lack of a particular protein in the blood that helps it to clot: People with hemophilia A don't have clotting factor VIII (eight), while people who have hemophilia B lack clotting factor IX (nine).
+Hemophilia A is more common.

-Mild hemophilia usually does not cause any major problems in everyday life.
-It often goes unnoticed until puberty or adulthood when bleeding after surgery or a deep cut lasts longer than normal.
+Mild hemophilia often hardly causes any problems in everyday life.
+In many cases it only becomes noticeable in puberty or adulthood when bleeding after surgery or a deep cut lasts longer than normal.

-People who have severe hemophilia often have internal bleeding though, which can be painful.
-Bleeding for no known reason is common in severe hemophilia, especially bleeding in the elbows, wrists, shoulders, hips, knees and ankles.
+People who have severe hemophilia often have internal bleeding that causes pain.
+Bleeding for no known reason is typical, especially in the joints of the hand, shoulder, hip, knee, ankle or elbow.
 Arm and leg muscles are often affected too.
 Bleeding in the brain, throat or abdomen is especially dangerous.
-The symptoms of severe hemophilia are apparent from a very young age: Babies bruise very easily.
-As the children become more active, learn to walk and put more strain on their joints and muscles, bleeding starts occurring there.
+Severe hemophilia is noticeable from a very young age: Babies bruise very easily.
+As the children learn to walk and put more strain on their joints and muscles, bleeding starts occurring there.

-Bleeding in the joints is extremely painful.
-They become swollen and hurt when moved, and often become inflamed.
+Bleeding in joints is very painful.
+The joints become swollen and hurt when moved.
+They often become inflamed as well.

 Hemophilia is usually inherited.
 It is caused by the lack of a clotting factor in the blood.
 This is almost always due to a defect in the gene for the clotting factor.

 So if a woman has a defective gene on one of her X chromosomes, having a normal gene on the other X chromosome can usually prevent any blood clotting problems.
-It is very rare for both genes to be defective in women.
+It's very rare for both genes to be defective in women.

-But if a man has a defective gene it cannot be overridden by a normal one, so hemophilia is more common in men.
+But if a man has a defective gene, it can't be overridden by a normal one, so hemophilia is more common in men.

 Hemophilia affects about 2 out of 10,000 men.
 It is estimated that there are 10,000 men with hemophilia in Germany, about 3,000 to 5,000 of whom have a severe form of the disease.

 Major bleeding into muscle tissue increases the pressure on surrounding tissue, blood vessels and nerves.
-This can affect blood circulation and damage the nerves.
+That can damage the nerves.

-Internal bleeding in the brain is rare, but it can impair your thinking ability, concentration or sense of balance.
-Severe cranial (in the brain) bleeding is life-threatening.
-Bleeding inside organs, the abdominal cavity or in the mouth and throat region is also dangerous: Bleeding in the throat area, for example, can make it hard to breathe.
+Bleeding inside organs, the abdominal cavity or in the mouth and throat area is also dangerous: In the throat area, for example, it can make it hard to breathe.
 Bleeding in the abdominal cavity can cause major blood loss and damage vital organs.

-Hemophilia treatment involves replacing the missing clotting factor.
+Hemophilia treatment involves the use of injections to replace the missing clotting factor.
 There are two main approaches:

 - to stop active bleeding, or

-- before a medical procedure, for instance surgery or the pulling of teeth, in order to limit blood loss.
+- before a medical procedure such as surgery or the pulling of teeth, in order to limit blood loss.

 Other medications to improve the blood's clotting ability are only used in milder forms of hemophilia.
 These include tranexamic acid and desmopressin.
-The hormone desmopressin causes clotting factors stored in the blood vessels to be released.
+The hormone desmopressin releases clotting factors stored in the blood vessels.

-Sometimes further medications are used as well.
+Sometimes other medications are used as well.
 For instance, painkillers can be used to treat severe pain.
-Painkillers that do not affect blood coagulation, such as ibuprofen, are suitable for this purpose.
+Painkillers that don't affect blood coagulation, such as ibuprofen, are suitable for this purpose.
 Acetylsalicylic acid (the drug in medications like Aspirin) is not suitable because it increases the risk of bleeding.

 Fijnvandraat K, Cnossen MH, Leebeek FW, Peters M. Diagnosis and management of haemophilia.
 BMJ 2012; 344: e2707.